 The second patch introduces an option ("allow-x-send-file-404", a boolean) to control this behavior.
 The default is to keep the current mod_fastcgi behavior and send a 502.

-#11 Updated by gstrauss about 1 year ago
+#11 Updated by gstrauss over 1 year ago

 If a FastCGI application returned X-Sendfile (or related) and the file does not exist on the local server running lighttpd, then 404 Not Found does seem like a valid error response.
 502 Bad Gateway imparts slightly less information, but if a backend FastCGI server is generating paths and is unable to validate existence of a file, there is little difference between 502 and 404.

 @stbuehler: would you consider this if resubmitted as a pull request?